SAP/open-ux-odata/packages/ui5-middleware-fe-mockserver/README.md

 Additional option are available either per service of for all services if defined globally

 - debug : toggle the debug mode
+- logRequests: toggle the request logging (can also be enabled via query parameter `?logs=true`)
+- logResponses: toggle the response logging (can also be enabled via query parameter `?logs=true`)
 - logger: specify the logger to use, by default it will use the @ui5/logger
 - watch : toggle the watch mode, the mockserver will restart the service where data or metadata have changed
 - noETag : disable ETag support on metadata